We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 The quotes give veracity to the text, plus they add great detail about the battles and main characters involved in those events.
 Of course, all the quotes come from Latin or Greek sources, conditioning our vision of the “Barbarian” tribes to the Roman and Greek beliefs and standards of the time.
 Still, the amount of details about the different tribes, their costumes and beliefs catches the attention of the reader and allows the public to develop a deep interest in tribes that are usually forgotten under the strength of the Roman Empire.
 This special attention to tribes and their political and strategic movements during the wars and their final conquest denotes a different approach to the state of Europe during the era of Imperial Rome and, in the end, that is the key element that makes The Roman Barbarian Wars an essential reading for people interested in the Roman Empire, but also, European tribes and people before the Roman expansion.

 Finally, it seems interesting that even if, as it was said before, we are not dealing with a novel, this book catches the reader into the history, so too, the reader is always looking for more information.
 Inside The Roman Barbarian Wars the reader has almost 240 pages full of pure Roman history, details and quotes, all mixed together and written with a perfect style, so even those who are not used to reading history books and prefer novels will be delighted with this exquisite narration.

 Dyck, Ludwig H. "The Roman Barbarian Wars: The Era of Roman Conquest."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 24 Aug 2016.
+World History Encyclopedia.
+World History Encyclopedia, 24 Aug 2016.
 Web.
-27 Jun 2019.
+25 Feb 2021.